Rewe customers make big money with deposit vouchers

 Oh big pledge I look up to you A lot of money, that’s what I wish for.
 A life of wealth and bliss And with the high gas prices to the bin.

 “So you’re the Asi blocking the only deposit machine for half an hour, I understand!” wrote another user.
-The author probably replies ironically: “So I’m really stupid now.
+To which the author probably replies ironically: “So I’m really stupid now.
 But wealth has to be earned.”
 Another user, on the other hand, pointed out a completely different detail.
 “Cut your fingernails,” he urged.
 “I’m sorry,” was the immediate reaction, “times were tough before the deposit revolution”.

 Due to the deposit extension, a lot has changed for customers of Aldi, Lidl and Co. at the beginning of the year.
 From these innovations not only the deposit is affected.* *Heidelberg24.de is an offer from IPPEN.MEDIA